Did you know that there were over 150 million pieces of direct mail sent out in 2015 alone?

 Fear of missing out

-Fear of missing out, or FOMO for short, is a social phenomena that all humans experience from time to time.
+Fear of missing out, or FOMO for short, is a social phenomenon that all humans experience from time to time.

 It is the fear that we will miss out on a great opportunity if we don’t take action soon enough.